one-drop/onedrop-android-code-challenge/README.md

 ### Requirements

-1. Using the [One Call API](https://openweathermap.org/api/one-call-api), retrieve the weather information for New York.
-In the spirit of time, use a static latitude/longitude coordinate for the city.
-We have created for you a `WeatherApi` Retrofit interface with the required endpoint.
+1. Retrieve the weather information for New York City using the [One Call API](https://openweathermap.org/api/one-call-api).
+To save time, you can hardcode the city's latitude/longitude coordinate.
+In the project, you'll find an existing `WeatherApi` implementation with the required endpoint.
 From this API response, we expect the following set of data to be shown on the main/landing screen:

     * Location (i.e. New York, etc)
     * Temperature